Skip to main content

 KiwiSaver Scheme

 • Overview: The KiwiSaver scheme is a voluntary, workplace-based superannuation savings scheme introduced on 1 July 2007.
-It is available to all New Zealand residents over the age of 18, though participation is not compulsory.
+It is available to eligible New Zealand residents and citizens, and auto-enrolment rules can apply for eligible employees who start a new job.

-• Contribution Rates: Both employees and employers must contribute a minimum of 3% of the employee’s gross salary towards KiwiSaver.
+• Contribution Rates: From 1 April 2026, both employees and employers must contribute a minimum of 3.5% of the employee’s gross salary or wages, subject to the scheme rules.
+A temporary rate reduction may apply in some cases.

-• Employer’s Obligations: Employers must calculate Employer Superannuation Contribution Tax (ESCT) based on the employee’s salary and employer contributions to KiwiSaver.
-Contributions to other superannuation funds may be subject to Fringe Benefit Tax (FBT).
+• Employer’s Obligations: Employers must calculate Employer Superannuation Contribution Tax (ESCT) on employer KiwiSaver or other qualifying superannuation contributions.
+Contributions to some other superannuation arrangements may instead be subject to Fringe Benefit Tax (FBT).

 Employer Superannuation Contribution Tax (ESCT)

-• Overview: The Employer Superannuation Contribution Tax (ESCT), also known as specified superannuation contribution withholding tax, applies to employer contributions to approved superannuation schemes, including KiwiSaver.
+• Overview: Employer Superannuation Contribution Tax (ESCT) applies to employer contributions to approved superannuation schemes, including KiwiSaver.

-• Calculation: ESCT rates are based on the employee’s annual salary and the employer’s gross contribution.
-The rate varies depending on the length of employment with the employer.
+• Calculation: ESCT rates are based on the employee’s salary and the employer’s contribution.
+The applicable rate depends on the employee’s income band.

-• Other Considerations: Employers may also pay FBT on contributions to other superannuation schemes that do not meet the requirements for ESCT.
+• Other Considerations: Employers may instead pay FBT on contributions to certain schemes that do not meet the ESCT rules.

 Accident Compensation Levies

-• Overview: New Zealand operates a statutory-based accident compensation scheme that provides insurance for work-related accidents.
-This scheme is funded through premiums paid by both employers and employees.
+• Overview: New Zealand operates a statutory accident compensation scheme that provides insurance for work-related and non-work-related injuries.
+This scheme is funded through ACC levies and premiums.

 Fringe Benefits Tax (FBT)

-• Overview: Fringe Benefit Tax (FBT) is imposed on employers when they provide non-cash benefits (fringe benefits) to employees.
+• Overview: Fringe Benefit Tax (FBT) is imposed on employers when they provide non-cash benefits to employees.
 These benefits can include items such as company cars, loans, and employer-paid health insurance premiums.

-• FBT Filing: FBT is filed quarterly or annually, depending on the employer’s size and the amount of PAYE deductions.
+• FBT Filing: FBT is filed either quarterly or annually, depending on the employer’s filing basis.

 Payroll in New Zealand